HumaIlyas/DjangoNews/README.md

 ### Gitpod
 * As a development hosting platform.

+### Heroku
+* Platform as a Service offering to carry out application deployment, scaling, and management.

 ### HTML5
 * As a structure language.

 ### CSS
 * As a style language.

+### Python
+*  As an interpreted, interactive, and object oriented scripting language.

+### JavaScript
+* As an interactivity langauage.

+### Django
+*

+### Postgres
+* Relational database

 ### Font Awesome
-* As an icon library for icons used in the benefits & techniques of yoga section, social links and contact us page.
+* As an icon library for icons used in the World News comments and likes section, and social links.

 [Back to Table of contents](#table-of-contents)